Left Continue shopping

 • 2 teaspoons cinnamon

-2. Bring to a gentle boil then turn off heat and add flour
+2. Bring to a gentle boil.
+Turn off heat and add cassava flour.
+Mix well

-4. Transfer mixture to a standing mixer and add the egg
+3. Transfer mixture to a standing mixer and add the egg.
+Mix on low speed until blended.

-6. Move the dough to a pipping bag with a large tip
+4. Move the dough to a piping bag with a large star-shaped piping tip.

-7. On the stovetop heat at least an inch and a half of oil in a deep pan*
+5. On the stovetop heat at least 1 1/2-inches of oil in a deep pan.*

-8. Pipe the churro dough into the hot oil using a knife or scissors
+6. Pipe the churro dough into the hot oil, using a knife or scissors to cut the churro length.

-9. Cook 1-2 minutes, turning churro with tongs as needed.
+7. Cook for 1-2 minutes, turning churro with tongs as needed.

 How to tell if cooking oil is hot enough to fry in?

 Churros are best served warm, this is when they are at their most delicious point.
-If stored at all they will go soggy.
+If stored, they will get soggy.
 Eat while fresh!

-Churros get soggy when the pot is too crowded.
+Churros get soggy when the pot is too crowded, thus lowering the oil temperature.
 This is because the churros will start to steam rather than fry.
 To avoid sogginess, fry churros in smaller batches with plenty of room.

 Another reason may be because the oil isn't hot enough.
 As mentioned above, the easiest and safest way to see if it’s ready is to stick the end of a wooden spoon into the oil.
 If you see lots of bubbles form around the wood and they start to float up, your oil is ready!
 If the oil itself is bubbling hard though, it's too hot; let it cool a bit and check the temperature again.